tea3/hexo-related-popular-posts/README.md

   %>
 ```

+Variable name `post` is different depending on theme.
 Helper tag can set [more option](https://github.com/tea3/hexo-related-popular-posts/wiki/More-Settings#hepler) and [customize the design](https://github.com/tea3/hexo-related-popular-posts/wiki/More-Settings#customize-html) .
 For detail , please see the wiki.

 Also , if you occur `Cannot read property 'tags' of undefined` error , please refer to the follow as.